What is wanted is not the will to believe, but the will to find out, which is the exact opposite.” – Bertrand Russell, “Skeptical Essays,” 1928

 Skepticism: It’s Everyone’s Job

-Recently, the necessity of professional skepticism has been emphasized repeatedly.
+The necessity of professional skepticism has been emphasized repeatedly.
 For example, in August 2013, Jeanette M. Franzel, board member of the Public Company Accounting Oversight Board (PCAOB), said, “Our inspection results all too often show that substantial progress is needed in order to more consistently achieve the appropriate application of professional skepticism throughout the audit process and across audits.
-Additional efforts are needed to better understand how the framework of professional skepticism applies across varying audit situations.”
+Additional efforts are needed to understand better how the framework of professional skepticism applies across varying audit situations.”

 Months earlier, the PCAOB issued a staff audit practice alert on the topic, which included this cautionary note: “Observations from the PCAOB’s oversight activities continue to raise concerns about whether auditors consistently and diligently apply professional skepticism.
 Certain circumstances can impede the appropriate application of professional skepticism and allow unconscious biases to prevail, including incentives and pressures resulting from certain conditions inherent in the audit environment, scheduling and workload demands, or an inappropriate level of confidence or trust in management.
 Audit firms and individual auditors should be alert for these impediments and take appropriate measures to assure that professional skepticism is applied appropriately throughout all audits performed under PCAOB standards.”